-It is widely recognised that capital investment for The evidence on the economic and social benefits social housing is spread too thinly, across too many of council housing is compelling, but the appraisal different pots with overly short time scales, and that frameworks currently used by government risk too much bureaucracy is required to bid for, access missing many important benefits of investing and spend what little grant is available.
-The result is in existing and new council housing.
-Hundreds that underspends on major programmes are common, of social value measurement tools have been despite the urgent need to invest in new and developed to address this failing.
-For example Hyde's existing homes.
-The recent Public Bodies Review of Value Of a Social Tenancy open-source methodology Homes England found that the agency was responsible estimates the direct value of a new social tenancy for 22 different 'main' funding programmes, spent to the public purse at £11,175 per year, or £16,906 only 77% of its budget in 2022 to 2023, and was per year once economic benefits from construction 30% below target on planned housing starts. and maintenance activity and increased employment are included.
-Hyde has since combined the VOST Recommendation 15: model with environmental and governance metrics to produce a full ESG framework.
-Meanwhile The government should increase the flexibility of Homes England is publishing a series of high quality the Affordable Homes Programme, its successor and research papers into different aspects of measuring other Homes England funds, ensuring that capital social value --- and its evidence on the impact grant can be spent on acquiring, retrofitting and of housing-led regeneration is already reflected refurbishing existing housing stock, or on replacing in the Department for Levelling Up, Housing homes that have come to the end of their useful life, and Communities' (DLUHC's) recent Appraisal where this is the best way for councils to meet local Guide.
-This could have far reaching and positive need.
-Grant rates must reflect recent cost inflation. consequences for decisions on investment in council housing, as for the first time the wider social, Recommendation 16: environmental and economic benefits of public investment should be given due weight in decisions The government should move towards fewer, flexible about where and how public money is spent.
+It is widely recognised that capital investment for social housing is spread too thinly, across too many different pots with overly short time scales, and that too much bureaucracy is required to bid for, access and spend what little grant is available.
+The result is that underspends on major programmes are common, despite the urgent need to invest in new and existing homes.
+The recent Public Bodies Review of Homes England found that the agency was responsible for 22 different 'main' funding programmes, spent only 77% of its budget in 2022 to 2023, and was 30% below target on planned housing starts.20

+The government should increase the flexibility of the Affordable Homes Programme, its successor and other Homes England funds, ensuring that capital grant can be spent on acquiring, retrofitting and refurbishing existing housing stock, or on replacing homes that have come to the end of their useful life, where this is the best way for councils to meet local need.
+Grant rates must reflect recent cost inflation.

-funding allocations to councils that amalgamate the various funding sources for investment in housing into two pots, one for investment in existing homes and one for building new and replacement homes.
+The government should move towards fewer, flexible funding allocations to councils that amalgamate the various funding sources for investment in housing into two pots, one for investment in existing homes and one for building new and replacement homes.
 The funding should be distributed through a simple, fixed and transparent formula.
 There is already a legal ringfence preventing council housing funding leaking into social care or other services.